talon-one/talon_one.rb/docs/ManagementApi.md

 api_instance = TalonOne::ManagementApi.new
 loyalty_program_id = 'loyalty_program_id_example' # String | The identifier for the loyalty program.
 opts = {
   end_date: DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | Used to return expired, active, and pending loyalty balances before this timestamp.
-You can enter any past, present, or future timestamp value.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
-If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
+You can enter any past, present, or future timestamp value.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered. > - This parameter does not affect the `currentTier` field in the CSV file, which shows the customer's tier at the time of export.
 }

 begin